andyanderson/Keyboard_Maestro-MacOS_Calculator_Macros/README.md

 ### Philosophy of Key Choices

-* Avoid system-wide key assignments, and leave all of the calculator’s existing key assignments in place if possible.
+* <sup>*</sup>Avoid system-wide key assignments, and leave all of the calculator’s existing key assignments in place if possible.
-  * <sup>*</sup>The major exception here is that Apple assigns unshifted E to the natural logarithm function, while I assign that to the constant <var>e</var>, and instead use ^ ⌥ E for natural logarithm (since I assign ^ E to the exponential function).
+  * The major exception here is that Apple assigns unshifted E to the natural logarithm function, while I assign that to the constant <var>e</var>, and instead use ^ ⌥ E for natural logarithm (since I assign ^ E to the exponential function).
 This is more in keeping with the other assignments for operations.
   * The other major exception are the keys for bitwise operations, which when assigned often don’t use the operators I’m familiar with from C-flavored languages.
 So XOR is reassigned to ^ so that ~ can be used for 1's Complement (NOT).
   * The last exception is the assignments for views, which as noted above use command keys I’d rather use for calculations.
 My general pattern for views or windows within an application is also to use the modifiers ⌘ ^, so that shows up here, too, along with more memorable letter choices.
 I also use this pattern for numeration bases in the programmer view, i.e. octal, decimal, and hexadecimal.
 * Otherwise follow existing patterns for key choices.